What You’ll Do as a Clinical Nurse Specialist

 What Work Will I Do as a CNS?

 The variety of work you could do as a CNS is wide-ranging.
 Your workplace, specialty, and other factors will deeply affect the work you’ll do.
 No matter where you work, you’ll take on advanced duties, both in your clinical nursing role and in your nursing leadership role.

 On the job, clinical nurse specialist roles can vary depending on their specialty, but general tasks include:

-Your career path will also be dependent on the specialization you are trained in.
-Specialties like geriatric nursing might land you in a nursing or long-term care facility whereas a women’s health specialty could help you find a job in a clinic or hospital maternity ward.
+Because they’re trained as experts in the nursing field, clinical nurse specialists work in a variety of settings.
+Your career path will also depend on your specialty.
+Specialties like geriatric nursing might land you in a nursing home or long-term care facility, whereas a women’s health specialty could help you find a job in a clinic or hospital maternity ward.

 CNS programs will train students to be educators among their other duties, so it’s possible you could choose a path where mentoring is a large part of your job.
 CNSs are also well-versed in evidence-based nursing, so research jobs are also a possibility.
 Check out some common roles below.

 What Degree Do I Need to Become a CNS?